siderolabs/talos/website/content/v1.7/talos-guides/install/single-board-computers/rock4cplus.md

 sudo dd if=metal-arm64.raw of=/dev/mmcblk0 conv=fsync bs=4M
 ```

+The user has two options to proceed:

+- booting from a SD card or eMMC

+### Booting from SD card or eMMC

+Insert the SD card into the board, turn it on and proceed to [bootstrapping the node](#bootstrapping-the-node).

 ## Bootstrapping the Node

-Insert the SD card to your board, turn it on and wait for the console to show you the instructions for bootstrapping the node.
+Wait for the console to show you the instructions for bootstrapping the node.
 Following the instructions in the console output to connect to the interactive installer:

 ```bash